zakski/accrete-starform-stargen/README.md

 ##### 1995 - Andrew Folkins - Accretion
 This particular version is folkins' original code designed for the amiga.
 So naturally it does not compile without the amiga libraries.

+##### 1999 - Keris - Accretion v1
+Keris modified Folkins code to be less specific to the amiga.
+I had to add the random number routine as they were not included in the general windows c libs.

 ## Papers

 The Research Papers that inspired all the extant accrete code.